fabiommendes/craftinginterpreters/book/functions.md

 LoxFunction's implementation of `call()` creates a new environment where it binds the function's parameters.
-When I showed you that code, I glossed over one important point: What is the *parent* of that environment?
+When I showed you that code, I glossed over one important point: What is the _parent_ of that environment?

+# FIXME:

 Right now, it is always `globals`, the top-level global environment.
 That way, if an identifier isn't defined inside the function body itself, the interpreter